MetaSeal: Defending Against Image Attribution Forgery Through Content-Dependent Cryptographic Watermarks: Background

 \textbf{Authentication} Authentication watermarking schemes are intentionally designed to be fragile, breaking when the watermarked content undergoes unauthorized modifications.
 This fragility serves as an integrity check mechanism.
 Verification typically requires access to embedding secrets or reference watermarks for comparison.
 For instance, classical authentication watermarks are often embedded in specific wavelet coefficient locations, where the location secrets will be revealed during the authentication process~\citep{lu2001multipurpose}.
 Beyond basic authentication, advanced methods for tampering localization have been developed~\citep{hurrah2019dual,kamili2020dwfcat,zhang2024editguard,sander2025watermark} that not only detect modifications but also precisely identify which regions of an image have been altered.
 These techniques provide detailed information about the modifications when authenticity is compromised, offering a more comprehensive integrity assessment than simple binary authentication.

 \textbf{Attribution} Unlike copyright protection watermarks, which aim to \textit{assert} ownership, attribution watermarks are designed to \textit{prove} the rightful creator or source of an image, addressing a distinct and critical security risk: forgery attacks.
-This use case requires the watermark to be robust to benign transformations (e.g., compression) but not semantic tampering.
+There exists an inherent trade-off between robustness and unforgeability: increasing robustness to transformations/removal attacks expands the space of modified images that successfully verify, which can inadvertently increase the risk of misattribution.
+Thus, attribution watermarking requires a different balance than copyright protection—\textbf{prioritizing forge-resistance while maintaining sufficient robustness for legitimate use cases}, rather than maximizing robustness against all possible removal attacks.
 This watermark can be used to regulate the image generation models to tell if a malicious image is really generated from it.
 To improve trustworthiness, it should offer public verifiability.

 Besides, for image attribution, removing the watermark merely renders the attribution mechanism ineffective, preventing identification of the image's source.
 This limitation poses minimal harm to image generation service providers or digital artists, especially since removal attempts typically compromise image quality, making the altered content less valuable or usable.
 A more significant threat lies in forgery attacks that deceive watermark verifiers into classifying unauthorized images as authentically generated by a specific source.
 Such attacks could lead to service providers being falsely accused of inadequate safety mechanisms or enable bad actors to counterfeit an artist's work, potentially causing financial harm. \textit{Thus, forgery attacks pose more severe consequences than removal attacks in this context, highlighting the need to strengthen watermarking mechanisms against forgery.}